opf/legal/privacy/data-privacy-statement/en.md

 ### Blog (WordPress)

 We use a blog on our websites to inform you about current developments and campaigns.
 Your data will be processed only to the extent necessary for the presentation and communication of this between authors and readers or for security reasons.
-If you leave comments, your IP address may be stored based on our legitimate interest This is done for security reasons in case someone leaves illegal content in comments.
+If you leave comments, your IP address may be stored based on our legitimate interest.
+This is done in case someone leaves illegal content in comments.
 The following personal data may be collected from you:

 - Name
 - Address